AI-READI/DataElementMaps/auto_gen_concept_templates/README.md

 Generated CSV files follow OMOP vocabulary submission standards:

-**concept.csv**: New concept definitions with columns like concept_name, concept_id, vocabulary_id, domain_id, etc.
+**concept.csv**: New concept definitions with columns including concept_name, concept_id, vocabulary_id, domain_id, etc. (v6_domain_id left blank as specified)

-**concept_relationship.csv**: Relationships between new concepts and existing OMOP concepts, with relationship metadata and OMOP lookups.
+**concept_relationship.csv**: Relationships between new concepts and existing OMOP concepts, with relationship metadata and OMOP lookups using the omop_field_map.

-Both individual source files (MOCA_*, RedCap_*) and combined files are generated for submission flexibility.
+**tracking_info.json**: Tracking information linking each generated value back to its source for validation purposes.

+The new architecture generates only combined files (no source-specific MOCA_* or RedCap_* files) to simplify the output structure while maintaining all necessary data.